Gone But Not Forgotten

 Even though I've been involved in square dancing in one way or another for nearly 35 years, I have forgotten the names of many dancers, and clubs in the past.
 Your help in preserving and remembering the legacy of the dancers and clubs before us would be greatly appreciated.

 Note that the subscription to The Modern Square is AUTOMATICALLY TERMINATED in the event of the death of the caller, cuer, or dancer, (as one obviously has no use for it after they've died)...but notes may be published in the reports from the various clubs...and family members of the deceased may want these items as memorials.
-However, with the e-Edition available on the ASSDF Website, family members can go to the e-Edition page, download the PDF file (the Adobe Acrobat Reader is required to view and print the files), and they can print the desired pages for themselves.
+However, with the e-Edition available on the ASSDF Website, family members can go to the e-Edition page, download the PDF file (an appropriate PDF viewer is required to view and print the files), and they can print the desired pages for themselves.
 Note that if you are on dial-up or DSL internet, instead of broadband, it will take some time to download the file(s).

 In Memoriam: Callers, Cuers, and Spouses